Our Investment strategy

 Note: The Net Revenue Stream will need to be updated in line with future medium term financial forecasts.

 An appropriate level of contingency within the General Fund Reserve is assessed annually as part of the outturn position each year.
-The Council also has a contingency revenue allocation of £75,000 to cover specified “precautionary” items.
+We also have a contingency revenue allocation of £75,000 to cover specified “precautionary” items.
 These contingencies cover any net reduction in income sources, including rental income from investment properties, compared to the levels estimated.

 Government guidance is that local authorities must not borrow more than, or in advance of their needs, purely in order to profit from the investment of the extra sums borrowed.

-Where exceptionally the Council chooses to disregard the CIPFA Prudential Code and Government Guidance in respect of borrowing to fund investment activity, the rationale for this decision must be explained in the Strategy.
+Where exceptionally we choose to disregard the CIPFA Prudential Code and Government Guidance in respect of borrowing to fund investment activity, the rationale for this decision must be explained in the Strategy.

-The Council has noted and has had regard to the Guidance and has no plans to borrow in advance of need and is, therefore, compliant with the CIPFA Prudential Code in respect of this matter.
-The Council will only depart from it in exceptional cases, within the parameters set out in this Strategy, for the purposes of delivering Business Plan objectives and maintaining a robust financial position.
-In these exceptional cases, the reasons for so doing will be fully explained, together with the Council policies for investing the money borrowed, including management of the risks, for example, of not achieving the desired profit or borrowing costs increasing.
+We have noted and have had regard to the Guidance and has no plans to borrow in advance of need and is, therefore, compliant with the CIPFA Prudential Code in respect of this matter.
+We will only depart from it in exceptional cases, within the parameters set out in this Strategy, for the purposes of delivering Business Plan objectives and maintaining a robust financial position.
+In these exceptional cases, the reasons for so doing will be fully explained, together with our policies for investing the money borrowed, including management of the risks, for example, of not achieving the desired profit or borrowing costs increasing.

 The Guidance requires that elected members and officers involved in the investment decision making process have appropriate capacity, skills and information to enable them to take informed decisions whether to enter into a specific investment.
 In addition, it places a duty on us to ensure that advisors negotiating deals on behalf of us are aware of the core principles of the prudential framework and the regulatory regime in which we operate.
 This will be achieved by ensuring an adequate and effective training programme, obtaining appropriate advice to inform the decision making process and by ensuring that procurement arrangements provide relevant information to potential advisors of the specific principles, regulations and governance relevant to the local authority sector.